Skip to main content

 • Use read-only scopes (*.readonly) for all Google APIs

-• Never share config files containing access tokens
+• Never share config files containing access tokens or service account keys

 • Add config files with secrets to .gitignore